ipetkov/crane/docs/examples/cross-rust-overlay.md

-To cross compile a rust project using `oxalica/rust-overlay`, run the following in a fresh directory:
+To cross compile a Rust application using `oxalica/rust-overlay`, run the following in a fresh directory:

 ```sh
 nix flake init -t github:ipetkov/crane#cross-rust-overlay